KevinHern/AI-Deployment-NodeJS/README.md

 !tensorflowjs_converter --input_format=keras_saved_model ./temp/ ./prod/
 ```

 *NOTE: The second parameter is the directory that contains your saved model.
-The thirds parameter is the directory that your exported model's files are going to be located.
+The third parameter is the directory that your exported model's files are going to be located.
 You must find a __model.json__ file and some binaries too.*

+And finally, download all the files contained within the *__./prod/__/ directory and place them inside the assets directory of your NodeJS app.